 The pariah of top VPN providers.
 Little is certain when it comes to PureVPN, including who its developer is.
 While officially the developer seems to be a company in Hong Kong, there is a lot of evidence that suggests the real owners are a Pakistani company known as Gaditek.
 PureVPN has been involved in many scandals over the years, but at the same time, the service offers one of the better feature suites.

 Based in a Five Eyes country – Canada, Windscribe has lots of strong features and a generous free version.
 It would likely be even more popular if it weren’t for several scandals.
 One of these is that it encouraged users to use a crypto miner to increase free data (and allegedly mined without permission as well).

-One of the best-known VPN services is owned by the American based VPN provider Stackpath.
+The American based VPN provider Stackpath owns one of the best-known VPN services.
 While the service is certainly above average, one cannot deny that its success rests largely on significant marketing efforts.
 Despite this, IPVanish is also distrusted by the community due to a scandal where it was revealed that the company had shared user data with Homeland Security.
 Since that time, IPVanish has changed owners, and StackPath maintains that the VPN currently doesn’t store any personally identifiable data.